On free arrangements of three conics: Free configurations of three conics with only ADE singularities

 \begin{thm} A configuration of three smooth conics with only ${\rm ADE}$ singularities is free if and only if it has one of the following weak combinatorics: {

 } \end{thm}

 Now we introduce some simple lemmas, which we will use later to show that most of these weak combinatorics cannot be realized geometrically over the complex numbers.

-\begin{lemma} If a configuration of $3$ smooth conics with only quasi-homogeneous singularities has $t_7$ singularities of type $A_7$ and $d_{10}$ singularities of type $D_{10}$, then by splitting the configuration into pairs of conics, we obtain $t_7 + d_{10}$ pairs of type $\a{7}$. \end{lemma} \begin{proof} This is a straightforward observation resulting from the analysis of the list of singularities in arrangements of smooth conics at the beginning of this section.
-Namely, a pair of type $\a{7}$ can only be obtained from an $A_7$ singularity or from a $D_8$ singularity. \end{proof}
+\begin{lemma} If a configuration of smooth conics with only ADE singularities has $t_7$ singularities of type $A_7$ and $d_{10}$ singularities of type $D_{10}$, then by splitting the configuration into pairs of conics, we obtain $t_7 + d_{10}$ pairs of type $\a{7}$. \end{lemma}

+\begin{proof} This is a straightforward observation resulting from the analysis of the list of singularities in arrangements of smooth conics at the beginning of this section.
+Namely, a pair of type $\a{7}$ can only be obtained from an $A_7$ singularity or from a $D_{10}$ singularity. \end{proof}

-\begin{lemma} If a configuration of $3$ smooth conics with only quasi-homogeneous singularities has $t_5$ singularities of type $A_5$ and $d_8$ singularities of type $D_8$, then by splitting the configuration into pairs of conics, we obtain $t_5 + d_8$ pairs of type $\a{5}$. \end{lemma}
+\begin{lemma} If a configuration of smooth conics with only ADE singularities has $t_5$ singularities of type $A_5$ and $d_8$ singularities of type $D_8$, then by splitting the configuration into pairs of conics, we obtain $t_5 + d_8$ pairs of type $\a{5}$. \end{lemma}

 \begin{proof} Analogous to the proof of Lemma \ref{split_a7}. \end{proof}